active-logic/active-lt-demos/Frogger/Readme.md

 }
 ```

-Upon pressing play, our 'frog' is indeed jumping forward until they hit the wall.
-This method is not precise (because of how physics interact with the update loop), so you may get small or bigger jumps.
+Upon playing, our frog is leaping forward until she hits the wall.
+This method is not precise (because of how physics interact with the update loop) so you get small and bigger jumps.

 ![alt text](Images/Hop.png)